bguesman/docsify-test/docs/editor/blocks/procedural_cloud_volume_block.md

 **C# member variable:** `Vector2 m_flythroughStepDistanceRange` \
 Distance range over which to apply the flythrough step range.

+#### LOD Distances
+**C# member variable:** `Vector2 m_LODDistances` \
+Distances at which to transition to medium and low LOD rendering.
+It's best to set these to where the change is just imperceptible, to improve performance.

 #### Media Zero Threshold
 **C# member variable:** `float m_mediaZeroThreshold` \
 Threshold below which normalized cloud density is considered to be zero.
 It is important to set this to something above zero, like `1e-4` or `1e-5`, as it determines an important early out for the algorithm.